-Do you need to add nofollow links in your WordPress navigation menus?
+Do you want to add nofollow links in your WordPress navigation menus?

 Many website owners prefer to add a nofollow tag to external links, but beginners may find this tricky when adding a custom link to a menu.

-In this article, we’ll show you how to add nofollow links in WordPress navigation menus.
+In this article, we will show you how to easily add nofollow links in WordPress navigation menus, step by step.

 Why Add Nofollow Links in WordPress Navigation Menus?

 If you are running a WordPress website, then you may want to add a nofollow tag when creating external links.
-This lets search engines know not to pass any link authority from your page to the other website that you’re linking to.
+This lets search engines know not to pass any link juice from your page to the other website that you are linking to.